ProtoDigitalUK/proto_ssrg/packages/ssrg-dom/README.md

-# Proto JSX DOM
+# Proto SSRG DOM

-JSX DOM is responsible for turning vanilla JSX/TSX into HTML.
+SSRG DOM is responsible for turning vanilla JSX/TSX into HTML.

 ## Example